dappnode/DAppNodeDocs/docs/install.md

   </a>
 </p>

 ## Installation via script

 ### WARNING

 This software is not meant to be run in a remote machine hosted by any remote provider.
-What DAppNode specifically wants to avoid is centralization of the machines that our digital lives rely on; nevertheless we understand that before buying a dedicated machine to run your Dappnode you might want to test it and see how easy it is to use….
+What DAppNode specifically wants to avoid is centralization of the machines that our digital lives rely on; nevertheless, we understand that before buying a dedicated machine to run your DAppNode you might want to test it and see how easy it is to use….

 And… only for that reason will we look aside when someone installs a DAppNode in a virtual provider.
 We want it to be clear that kind of use is not the recommended use, but for testing purposes only.

-Remember: **_Your hardware, your coins, your privacy, your freedom._**
+Remember **_Your hardware, your coins, your privacy, your freedom._**

 ### Script installation guide

-For this example we'll be installing DAppNode on a Digital Ocean droplet, but the process should work for any other Ubuntu Server 18.04.
+For this example, we'll be installing DAppNode on a Digital Ocean droplet, but the process should work for any other Ubuntu Server 18.04.

 **_We strongly recommend using 8GB+ of RAM and a 160Gb+ SSD hard drive._**

 ### Install DAppNode and its dependencies

-Install the prerequisites (docker and docker-compose) running this command in the terminal of the machine you want to install the DAppNode server,if using a Virtual Service Provider, you have first to connect you via SSH to that machine.
+Install the prerequisites (docker and docker-compose) running this command in the terminal of the machine you want to install the DAppNode server, if using a Virtual Service Provider, you have first to connect you via SSH to that machine.

 ```
 sudo wget -O - https://github.com/dappnode/DAppNode/releases/download/v0.1.16/dappnode_install_pre.sh | sudo bash